dylanramdhan/SeniorDesignProject/README.md

-# SeniorDesignProject
+## Mimir: _Trust at First Sight_

-Developing an device to assist visually impaired individuals of daily tasks such as cooking.
+Developing an device to assist visually impaired individuals of daily tasks such as cooking